open-component-model/ocm-spec/doc/scenarios/README.md

 # 3 Scenarios

-This sections describes some potential use case examples to illistrate the basic usage and power of an ecosystem based on the Open Component Model.
+This sections describes some potential use case examples to illustrate the basic usage and power of an ecosystem based on the Open Component Model.

 [3.1 Structuring Software with the Open Component Model](structuring/README.md)<br>